 Textbooks will be selected by the faculty and approved by the appropriate dean.
 A proposal to change an adopted text should originate after a study has been made by a selection committee composed of faculty who teach the course.
 If the committee wishes to recommend adoption of a text written by a member of the committee, the committee must have a minimum of three other faculty members.
 If there are not three other faculty members teaching the course, the dean will appoint the additional committee members.
 A faculty member who has written a text may recommend that text to the committee for adoption.
 If the dean is the author of the textbook recommended, approval from the Vice President for Student Learning would be needed.

-Faculty are encouraged to examine other available textbooks in their teaching fields.
-Many publishers send textbooks without cost for review.
 Textbooks that are requested by faculty from publishing houses for adoption review should be available for use by all faculty.
 These textbooks should not be resold.
-Personal copies may be available from publishers at a professional discount.

 If multiple copies are required, it is the responsibility of each dean to order examination and desk copies of textbooks.
-Faculty may have textbook copies from the bookstore temporarily charged to the division account for their use while waiting for their own copies to arrive.
-Credit will be issued to the division account when a suitable replacement copy is returned to the bookstore for resale.
 Only deans or secretaries are authorized to get textbooks from the bookstore to be used as desk copies.

 All sections of a course are required to use the same basic text(s).
 Any exception to this policy must be approved by the appropriate dean.

 Selection of supplemental and/or optional materials to augment basic classroom texts must be approved by the appropriate dean or the Vice President for Student Learning.
 Exceptions to this policy may be approved by the Vice President for Student Learning.